Tennis, pickleball, gym, fitness, Pilates, swimming, and more! Discover all eight acres of The Paseo Club!

 1. Light jogging

-Run slowly around the tennis or pickleball court.
+Run slowly around the pickleball court.
 This will gently raise your temperature and increase the circulation of oxygen in your body.
 It will also awaken your joints and muscles in your legs to prepare for tennis or pickleball.

 2. Side lunge returns